Failure mode and effects analysis: Detection (D)

 The means or method by which a failure is detected, isolated by operator and/or maintainer and the time it may take.
 This is important for maintainability control (availability of the system) and it is especially important for multiple failure scenarios.
-This may involve dormant failure modes (e.g. No direct system effect, while a redundant system / item automatically takes over or when the failure only is problematic during specific mission or system states) or latent failures (e.g. deterioration failure mechanisms, like a metal growing crack, but not a critical length).
+This may involve dormant failure modes (e.g. no direct system effect, while a redundant system / item automatically takes over or when the failure only is problematic during specific mission or system states) or latent failures (e.g. deterioration failure mechanisms, like metal growing a crack, but not of critical length).
 It should be made clear how the failure mode or cause can be discovered by an operator under normal system operation or if it can be discovered by the maintenance crew by some diagnostic action or automatic built in system test.
 A dormancy and/or latency period may be entered.